Map Design: The Print layout#

 4. Click open.

-The template directory is where QGIS is looking for layout templates.
+The template directory is where QGIS stores layout templates.
 If you have templates saved here, you can load templates directly through the layout manager without selecting the file.
-On windows, the file path is \Users\AppData\Roaming\QGIS\QGIS3\profiles\default\composer_templates.
+On Windows computers, the file path is \Users\AppData\Roaming\QGIS\QGIS3\profiles\default\composer_templates.

 Tip

 The layout manager in QGIS already has a dedicated location for map templates.
-On windows, the file path is \Users\AppData\Roaming\QGIS\QGIS3\profiles\default\composer_templates.
+On Windows computers, the file path is \Users\AppData\Roaming\QGIS\QGIS3\profiles\default\composer_templates.
 If you save templates here, you can load templates directly through the layout manager without looking for the file.
-You can also add file paths in the QGIS-template settings.
+You can also add file paths in the QGIS template settings.

 The Atlas function (automatic map generation)#